SheaML/feature_engine/docs/api_doc/discretisation/index.rst

 :class:`ArbitraryDiscretiser()`          Sorts values into intervals predefined by the user.
 :class:`DecisionTreeDiscretiser()`       Replaces values by predictions of a decision tree, which are discrete.
 :class:`GeometricWidthDiscretiser()`     Sorts variable into geometrical intervals.
+:class:`JenksDiscretiser()`               Sorts values into intervals using the Jenks natural breaks algorithm
 =====================================  ========================================================================